axndyg/sagb_inrto_project/README.md

 - Shot vs. Density correlation: there seems to be a weak but present correlation to the fouls committed to the shots committed
   - Late game fouls and early game fouls cluster above the lines of normalcy
   - See Fig i.8

+# Findings/Conclusion
+Football/soccer is a very diverse sport with many different styles of play.
+There are various factors that go into this from coaching tactics to changing playstyles based on opponents.
+We can see distinct approaches to the beautiful game from teams just 10 km from each other let alone different nations.
+Through an in-depth analysis of fouls and shots across three major European leagues (Italy’s Serie A, England’s Premier League, and France’s Ligue 1), we identified several key findings.

+### Trends Between All Three Leagues
+- Across all three leagues, shots and fouls tended to increase as games progressed, particularly in the final third (post-60 minutes).
+This is likely due to teams taking more risks, seeking to score, or prevent goals as time runs out.
+The late game intensity reflects a heightened sense of urgency, especially for teams that are trailing in the scoreline.
+- All three leagues showed a notable peak in both fouls and shots just before halftime (40-50 min range).
+This suggests that players push harder towards the end of the first half, likely driven by the desire to score before the break.
+- There is a slight correlation between fouls and shots.
+Teams that commit more fouls late in the game tend to also take more shots, indicating a more aggressive style of play as the match nears its conclusion.

+### Country-Specific Patterns
+France: Teams were relatively balanced in their distribution of fouls and shots across both the early and late stages of the game, with a slight increase in late-game activity.
+However, the overall densities were quite evenly spread, with no significant outliers.
+Ligue 1 teams also tend to play conservatively in the early stages, focusing on maintaining control before ramping up aggression later in the game.

+England: The Premier League exhibited a clear pattern of teams favoring late-game shots, with a tendency to play more conservatively in the early stages.
+Some teams, were more likely to foul and take risks in the late game, possibly due to being in losing positions.
+A slow buildup of events was observed in the first half, followed by a burst of activity around the 40-50 minute mark and a final surge towards the end of the game (80-90 minutes).
+This reflects the intense nature of EPL matches, where teams frequently alter strategies as the game unfolds.

+Italy: Serie A demonstrated a particularly aggressive style, with almost half of the teams showing significantly higher densities of fouls and shots late in the game.
+Nearly 40% of fouls and 36% of shots occurred in the last third of the game.
+Italian teams are known for their tactical focus, and this aggression likely reflects a shift towards counterattacks and defensive intensity as matches approach their climax.
+Teams adapt dynamically based on the game situation, emphasizing the need for precision in late-game management.

+### Implications
+This study offers practical insights for teams, coaches, and analysts to improve strategies based on how fouls and shots vary throughout a game.
+Teams can adjust tactics, knowing when players are more aggressive or take more risks, and coaches can fine-tune training.
+The data can also be used for better match predictions, scouting, and even in fantasy football (soccer) for player selection.
+This data can also be useful for referees as they could use these trends to anticipate high-foul moments and make more informed decisions during games.